ICAN is operated by a small full time staff and supported by a dedicated volunteer base that ensures the quality and strength of the program.

 Email | Phone: (317) 672-3860

-For information on becoming a furlough volunteer or a general volunteer with ICAN, please contact Julie.
+For information on becoming a volunteer with ICAN, please contact Julie.

 Email | Phone: (317) 672-3866

-For questions regarding ICAN’s breeding program, the ABC Breeding Cooperative or becoming a Whelping Host and Sitter, please contact Moe.
+For questions regarding ICAN’s breeding program, the ABC Breeding Cooperative, or becoming a Whelping Host or Puppy Starter, please contact Moe.